WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 In practice there would likely be additional support functions -- such as a version of accessing a shared resource whilst incrementing reference count.
 However, we do not need them in this scenario.

+>Note: We do not give the code for these helper functions.
+We expect that, in
+>practice, compiler tool chains will construct a range of common helper
+>functions that act to reduce the length of individual adapter.

 ## Calling the chooser